 Research shows that half of all women who fall pregnant are still breastfeeding another child.

-is safe, if the mother does not have preterm labour risk.
+is safe if the mother does not have preterm labor risk.
 Other than this,

 breastfeeding is not a health risk for the mother or her unborn baby.
 It is

 always best to continue breastfeeding if your child is younger than two